 - Wear disease medical alert ID (identification).

-If using for weight loss:
+If using for weight loss or sleep apnea:

 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.